adenijialiuadeyemi/HAMBURGER/README.md

-This is a simle HAMBURGER created using HTML and CSS only
+This is a simple HAMBURGER created using HTML and CSS only

 Adeniji Aliu Adeyemi <adenijialiuadeyemi@gmail.com>

-This statement is added by the new branch